Pabadhi/SPAC-Studios/README.md

 3. Navigate to the designated folder to find and download the game files.
 4. Once downloaded, you can extract the files and start exploring our game!

-## Database
+## Web Application

+We use React to create the frontend, Spring Boot to create the backend, and MySQL as the database.

+- **Frontend**: The frontend code can be found in [`Codes/WebAppliaction/Frontend/questionnaire`](./Codes/WebAppliaction/Frontend/questionnaire).

+- **Backend**: The backend code can be found in [`Codes/WebAppliaction/Backend/questionnaire`](./Codes/WebAppliaction/Backend/questionnaire).

-We use MySQL as our database.
-The database script can be found in `Codes/WebAppliaction/Backend/spacquestionnarie.sql`.
+- **Database Script**: The database script can be found in [`Codes/WebAppliaction/Backend/spacquestionnarie.sql`](./Codes/WebAppliaction/Backend/spacquestionnarie.sql).

-### Instructions

-1. **Install MySQL**: Install MySQL on your system.

-2. **Create Database**: Run the first two lines of the script (`spacquestionnarie.sql`) to create the `spacdb` database.

-    ```bash
-    create database spacdb;
-    use spacdb;
-    ```

-3. **Database Configuration**: Update the database configuration in `src/main/resources/application.properties` of the Spring Boot application.
-Change the username and password according to your database configuration.

-    ```properties
-    # Database Configuration
-    spring.datasource.url=jdbc:mysql://localhost:3306/spacdb
-    spring.datasource.username= your_username
-    spring.datasource.password= your_password
-    ```

-4. **Run Spring Boot Application**: Start the Spring Boot application to create the necessary tables.

-5. **Populate Tables**: Once the application is running, execute the rest of the SQL script to insert values into the tables.
+Please refer to the individual README files in each directory for detailed instructions on setting up and running the frontend, backend, and database components of the application.